SeyTi01/youtube-video-end-time/README.md

 This is a userscript that dynamically displays the end time of a YouTube video based on the current playback speed and the remaining time of the video.

-## Features
+## Features (1.1)

-- Dynamically calculates and displays the end time of the video.
+- Dynamically calculates and displays the end time of the video based on playback speed and remaining time.
-- The end time is updated in real-time, considering the current playback speed.
 - The script uses either a 24-hour or 12-hour format, based on the configuration.

 ## How to Use